Discipleship and Biblical Counseling Training

 SMCC and the Biblical Counseling ministry is committed to the truth that God has provided us with real and effective answers for the real problems we encounter in life.
 1 Peter 1:3 tells us that God has provided everything we need for life and godliness and we find that in the Bible, the indwelling Holy Spirit, and the church.

-To that end, the SMCC biblical counseling ministry will conduct biblical discipleship and biblical counselor training on Wednesday nights in the Fellowship Hall from 6:30-8:00, beginning September 23, 2020, through May 2021.
+To that end, the SMCC biblical counseling ministry will conduct biblical discipleship and biblical counselor training on Wednesday nights in the Fellowship Hall from 6:30-8:00, beginning September 15, 2021 and ending April 22, 2022.
 The training is open to everyone desiring to learn about using the Bible to minister to themselves and others, and to anyone desiring to become a biblical counselor at SMCC.
 The goal of this training is to equip God’s people to be able to minister God’s Word to those in need.
 If you want to learn to be more effective in ministering to others in your Growth Group, ministry fellowship, another brother or sister in Christ, to your friends and family in private ministry, or just learn more about what God’s Word says about what we face in this life, then this class is for you.
 While this class does not obligate anyone to become a biblical counselor, this training is mandatory for those desiring to become biblical counselors at SMCC.

 Each week a different topic is covered in class discussions.
 Sessions include: theology concerning God, creation, fall, salvation, and sanctification; authority and sufficiency of Scripture; determining the need for change and the biblical process of change; hope in trials and suffering, forgiveness, fear, anxiety, guilt, conflict resolution, depression, addictions, marriage, communication, biblical sexuality, and parenting.